Marcelo Rebelo de Sousa

-Marcelo Nuno Duarte Rebelo de Sousa (/pt-PT/; born 12 December 1948) is a Portuguese politician and academic who is the president of Portugal since 2016.
+Marcelo Nuno Duarte Rebelo de Sousa (Note: /pt-PT/) (born 12 December 1948) is a Portuguese politician and academic who served as the president of Portugal from 2016 to 2026.
 He is a member of the Social Democratic Party, though he suspended his party membership for the duration of his presidency.
-Rebelo de Sousa has previously served as a government minister, parliamentarian in the Assembly of the Portuguese Republic, legal scholar, journalist, political analyst, law professor, and pundit.
+Rebelo de Sousa has previously served as a government minister, parliamentarian in the Assembly of the Republic, legal scholar, journalist, political analyst, law professor, and pundit.

+Early life

-Born in Lisbon, Marcelo Rebelo de Sousa is the eldest son of Baltasar Rebelo de Sousa (1921–2001) and his wife Maria das Neves Fernandes Duarte (1921–2003).
+Born in Lisbon, Marcelo Rebelo de Sousa is the eldest son of Baltazar Rebelo de Sousa (1921–2001) and his wife Maria das Neves Fernandes Duarte (1921–2003).
 He has claimed that his mother had Jewish ancestry.
 He is named after Marcelo Caetano, the last prime minister of the Estado Novo regime and a friend of his father.

 Marcelo Rebelo de Sousa became a professor and publicist specialized in constitutional law and administrative law, earning his doctorate at the University of Lisbon, where he taught law.

 Party politics and academic career

 Marcelo Rebelo de Sousa started his career during the Estado Novo as a lawyer, and later as a journalist.
-He joined the Popular Democratic Party, becoming a Deputy to the Assembly of the Republic.
+He joined the Popular Democratic Party, becoming a deputy to the Assembly of the Republic.
 During that time, he helped draft Portugal's constitution in 1976.
 Later he rose to Minister of Parliamentary Affairs under Prime Minister Francisco Pinto Balsemão.
-Together with him he was a co-founder, Director and Administrator of the Expresso newspaper, owned by Pinto Balsemão.
+Together with him he was a co-founder, director and administrator of the Expresso newspaper, owned by Pinto Balsemão.
 He was also a founder of Sedes.
 He worked with another newspaper, Semanário, between 1983 and 1987.
 He started as a political analyst and pundit on the radio broadcaster TSF with his Exams, in which he gave marks (0 to 20) to the main political players.

 In 1989 he ran for President of the Municipal Chamber of Lisbon (Mayor of Lisbon) but lost to Jorge Sampaio, though he did win a seat as City Councilor (Vereador).
 In that campaign he took a plunge into the waters of the Tagus River to prove they were not polluted despite claims to the contrary.
-In other local elections, he also became the President of the Municipal Assembly of Cascais (1979–1982) and the President of the Municipal Assembly of Celorico de Basto (1997–2009).
+In other local elections, he also became the president of the Municipal Assembly of Cascais (1979–1982) and the president of the Municipal Assembly of Celorico de Basto (1997–2009).

 Leader of the PSD, 1996–1999

 Rebelo de Sousa was the leader of the Social Democratic Party from 31 de March 1996 to 1 May 1999.
 He created a center-right coalition, the Democratic Alliance, with the People's Party in 1998.
-He became, however, the Vice-President of the European People's Party–European Democrats.
+He became, however, the vice-president of the European People's Party–European Democrats.
 The coalition did not please large parts of its own party, due to the role the People's Party leader, Paulo Portas, had in undermining Aníbal Cavaco Silva's government while director of the weekly O Independente.